M-arcus/cloudron-docs/knowledgebase/docs/apps/nextcloud.md

 ## Attaching external storage

 Many VPS providers like Digital Ocean, Linode allow attaching external block storage to the server.
-NextCloud has a feature that allows mounting additional directories on the server as [external storage](https://docs.nextcloud.com/server/9/admin_manual/configuration_files/external_storage_configuration_gui.html).
+Nextcloud has a feature that allows mounting additional directories on the server as [external storage](https://docs.nextcloud.com/server/9/admin_manual/configuration_files/external_storage_configuration_gui.html).

-Mounting an existing server directory as 'external storage' on NextCloud is currently not supported.
+Mounting an existing server directory as 'external storage' on Nextcloud is currently not supported.

-If the intent is to simply increase the amount of storage available to NextCloud (since you have run out of disk space in the default data partition), there are two options:
+If the intent is to simply increase the amount of storage available to Nextcloud (since you have run out of disk space in the default data partition), there are two options:

-* Configure NextCloud to use an external object storage like Digital Ocean Spaces, AWS S3 etc
+* Configure Nextcloud to use an external object storage like Digital Ocean Spaces, AWS S3 etc
   * [DigitalOcean Spaces Guide](https://www.digitalocean.com/community/questions/is-it-possible-to-mount-do-spaces-as-external-storage-in-nextcloud-as-i-mount-aws-s3-storage)

-* Configure Cloudron to store all of NextCloud's data in the external block storage.
+* Configure Cloudron to store all of Nextcloud's data in the external block storage.
 To achieve this, follow the [guide](/documentation/server#moving-a-single-apps-data-directory-to-another-location) for moving a single app's data directory to another location.

-Moving NextCloud's directory entirely has the advantage that the iOS/Android app's Instant Upload feature uses this new disk.
+Moving Nextcloud's directory entirely has the advantage that the iOS/Android app's Instant Upload feature uses this new disk.

 ## Recan files

-NextCloud will not pick up files if they are added directly in the data directory of the user on the server.
+Nextcloud will not pick up files if they are added directly in the data directory of the user on the server.
 To make it rescan, open a [Web terminal](/documentation/apps#web-terminal) and run the following command:

 ```